expirianet/NetSecure-IQ/README.md

 ## License

-This project is a proprietary asset of [Your Company or Organization Name].
+This project is a proprietary asset of Experianet.
 All rights reserved.
 The source code is not open source and may not be reproduced, modified, or distributed without explicit authorization.
 The use of NetSecure-IQ is governed by specific service agreements and terms of use provided by our company.

 For commercial inquiries or partnerships, please contact us.